 The third reason the Rashba cites is that, should the chazzan no longer be able to fulfill his responsibilities, his son has the right to the position as long as he can perform the job adequately.
 It is not necessary that the son have a voice as melodious as that of his father, as long as he is G-d fearing enough to fulfill the position.
 It is, therefore, certainly true that the son has the right to assist the current chazzan ahead of anyone else.
 Some later authorities rule that the son does not have a right to the position if his voice sounds strange (Magen Avraham 53:32).

-To simplify: The Rashba’s first two reasons explain why the chazzan has a right to choose his own replacement, and the third reason explains why the son has the right, ahead of any other candidate.
+To simplify: The Rashba’s first two reasons explain why the chazzan has a right to choose his own replacement, and the third reason explains why the son has the right to assume the chazzan’s responsibilities, ahead of any other candidate.

 Choosing someone else

 What would the Rashba hold if the different reasons are in conflict – meaning that the son would like to be his father’s replacement, but the father does not want him?
 The Rashba implies that, should the chazzan want to appoint someone other than his son to help him with his responsibilities, he may do so.